lordot/eat-deal/README.md

 ## Google Authorization

 After launch, you need to create a google provider in the administrative panel in order for authorization through Google to work.
 To do this, you first need to register at https://developers.google.com and get a **Client ID** and **Secret** for OAuth 2.0 authorization.

+## Roadmap

+- Add the ability for users to make a request to the administrator to add promotions to the service

+- Redesign the whole site

+- Add display tags in the promotion card

+- Add filtering by tags